Warner Theatre (Washington, D.C.): History

 On June 15, 1978, The Rolling Stones performed a secret show at the theatre.
 Although the only notice given was on the building's marquee the morning before the show, all seats were quickly sold out.

 The Warner Theatre closed for renovations in 1989.
 The Kaempfer Company's $10 million renovations restored the theatre back to its original splendor.
 The renovations included custom upholstery to match the originals, custom draperies from Portugal, gilt adorning the walls and ceiling, modern production, sound, and lighting equipment, and access to the parking garage.
 The theatre reopened in October 1992.
 Frank Sinatra performed for the reopening ceremony.
 It was his last DC performance before his death in 1998.

 In 2007, it was the venue for the first annual Library of Congress Gershwin Prize for Popular Song.
 The recipient of the first Gershwin Prize was Paul Simon.

 On December 28, 2018, JBG Smith sold the property to CBRE Global Investors for $376.5 million.

-The theatre is also home to The BET Honors ceremony, held annually.
+The theatre was also home to The BET Honors ceremony, held annually.

 The Warner Theatre has the long running tradition of having The Washington Ballet's performance of The Nutcracker every December.

-Many other famous acts have played the venue over the years including Liza Minnelli, Shirley MacLaine, David Copperfield, Patti LaBelle, Bob Newhart, Prince, Bob Dylan, Gladys Knight, Kenny Rogers, Eddie Izzard, Tony Bennett, Jon Stewart, Jay-Z, Eddie Vedder, Johnny Cash, Jerry Garcia and John Kahn, David Chappelle, George Carlin, and B.B.
+Many other famous acts have played the venue over the years including David Letterman, Liza Minnelli, Shirley MacLaine, David Copperfield, Patti LaBelle, Bob Newhart, Prince, Bob Dylan, Gladys Knight, Kenny Rogers, Eddie Izzard, Tony Bennett, Jon Stewart, Jay-Z, Eddie Vedder, Johnny Cash, Jerry Garcia, John Kahn, David Chappelle, George Carlin, Kraftwerk, and B.B.
 King.

 In front of the theatre is a Walk of Fame with numerous signatures from visiting artists.